Connect with others who understand.

 Talk With Others Who Understand

-On myHIVteam, the social network for people with HIV and their loved ones, more than 37,000 people with HIV come together to ask questions, give advice, and share their stories.
+On myHIVteam, the social network for people with HIV and their loved ones, more than 41,000 people with HIV come together to ask questions, give advice, and share their stories with others who understand life with HIV.

 How has your HIV diagnosis affected your mental health?
-Do you use physical activity or relaxation techniques to relieve the symptoms of anxiety and improve your quality of life?
+Do you use physical activity or relaxation techniques to relieve anxiety symptoms and improve your quality of life?
 Post your thoughts in the comments below, or start a conversation by sharing on myHIVteam.

 All updates must be accompanied by text or a picture.